zothedev/admin-dashboard/README.md

 This project is part of the Intermediate HTML/CSS Chapter within [The Odin Projects curriculum](https://www.theodinproject.com/).
 I was directed to primarily use CSS Grid to layout my content.
 I used CSS Grid to layout everything with the exception of flexbox for the individual .card elements and .user elements.

-By creating this Admin Dashboard from the design image, my ability to create a CSS Grid, and then more grids within those grids, is proven.
+My understanding of creating a grid, and then more grids within a grid, is proven with this project.
 I now have a great understanding of both CSS Grid and CSS Flexbox and how to use them together.

 ## Project Images: